abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 `ABAP` | Used for non-DDIC objects (code or mostly anything else) which might depend on DDIC objects   | Workbench Mass Activation
 `LATE` | Used for objects that depend on other objects processed in the previous two phases            | DDIC & Workbench Mass Activation

 Within each phase, the sequence of objects is determined by abapGit based on known object type dependencies.
-For details, see [`ZCL_ABAPGIT_OBJECTS->PRIORITIZE_DESER`](https://github.com/abapGit/abapGit/blob/main/src/objects/zcl_abapgit_objects.clas.abap#L1047).
+For details, see method `PRIORITIZE_DESER` in [`ZCL_ABAPGIT_FILE_DESERIALIZE`](https://github.com/abapGit/abapGit/blob/main/src/objects/core/zcl_abapgit_file_deserialize.clas.abap).

 ### Uninstall Process

 During uninstallation of a repository, abapGit will determine the objects in the same fashion as the serialize process.
 The sequence of objects is determined by abapGit based on known object type dependencies.
-For details, see [`ZCL_ABAPGIT_DEPENDENCIES->RESOLVE`](https://github.com/abapGit/abapGit/blob/main/src/zcl_abapgit_dependencies.clas.abap#L69).
+For details, see method `RESOLVE` in [`ZCL_ABAPGIT_DEPENDENCIES`](https://github.com/abapGit/abapGit/blob/main/src/objects/core/zcl_abapgit_dependencies.clas.abap).

 Note: There are suggestions to [refactor the logic to determine the processing order](https://github.com/abapGit/abapGit/issues/3536).